vgardner/drupal8-vagrant/README.md

   3. run ``git clone https://github.com/vgardner/drupal8-vagrant.git``

-  4. Adjust configuration (optional)
-     You can edit config.json file to adjust your settings.
-If you use VDD first time it's recommended to leave config.json as is.
-Sample config.json is just fine.
-By default Drupal 8 and Drupal 7 sites are configured.
-     You can validate your JSON file at http://jsonlint.com/

-  5. To build your environment, in the root of the folder, run ``vagrant up``
+  4. To build your environment, in the root of the folder, run ``vagrant up``

      Vagrant will start to build your environment.
 You'll see green status messages while Chef is configuring the system.

-  6. Add your the box's IP to your hosts file ``192.168.44.44 drupal8.dev drupal7.dev``
+  5. Add your the box's IP to your hosts file ``192.168.44.44 drupal8.dev drupal7.dev``

-  7. To SSH into your Vagrant box, run ``vagrant ssh``
+  6. To SSH into your Vagrant box, run ``vagrant ssh``

-  8. Download or clone your Drupal 8/7 project into /var/www/drupal8 (or /var/www/drupal8)
+  7. Download or clone your Drupal 8/7 project into /var/www/drupal8 (or /var/www/drupal8)
      For a fresh D8 or 7 installation you can run:
   ``cd /var/www/drupal8
     git clone --branch 8.0.x http://git.drupal.org/project/drupal.git .